 This course focuses on the central questions that concern anthropologists interested in the nature and determinants of gender roles, gender relations, and gender stratification.
 By presenting ethnographic and historical accounts of gender variations and how they are currently understood and displayed, the course reveals the social and cultural forces that have created changes in sex/gender systems.
 It pays particular attention to the ways in which categories of gender/sexuality are deployed in various discursive regimes such as nationalism, modernism, colonialism, and globalization.
 Of interest to students in HUM (history, art history, linguistics, literature, philosophy) and SCI (pre-medical track, biology).

-UCSSCANT23: The Materiality of Culture
+UCSSCANT23: Anthropology of Art and Material Culture

 This course examines how different forms of material and visual culture shape social action and discourses about authenticity, identity, tradition, modernity, heritage and citizenship.
 It draws upon key anthropological theorists to examine cases of visual and material culture, including cross-cultural uses of photography and art.
 Students make active use of visual research methods in a group project.
 The course is of value to students interested in comparative visual culture, human geography, law, politics, history, art history and museum studies, literature.
 UCHUMHAR22 Museum Studies and UCHUMHAR32 Heritage are both cross-listed with Anthropology.

-UCSSCANT25: Anthropology of Conservation
+UCSSCANT25: Anthropology of Conservation & Global Environmentalisms

 The global environmental movement, and its corollary initiatives of ‘conservation’, is having dramatic effects on people and places throughout the world.
 It is amounting to powerful environmentalisms that are invoking a host of discursive and material contestation, transforming human-environment relations.
 We are in an environmental epoch, or the “Anthropocene”, as many have begun to call it.
 It is a period characterized, in part, by conservation complexes that are reframing how we conceptualize ‘nature’, transforming its use and governance, reconfiguring landscapes, and reconstituting identities in the process.
 Put another way, a whole new form of “environmentality” has erupted across the world, introducing new technologies of government and self.
 This course draws on political ecology and anthropological theories in order to understand the genealogy of conservation, the discourse of environment and sustainability, as well as the power and politics that animate contemporary opportunities and pitfalls in the field of environmental conservation.
 The course is of essence to all students interested in a sustainable world and/or pursuing environmental and sustainability studies.